mozilla/energia/README.md

 python3 benchmark.py -a 192.168.0.1 # the address has to point to your master node
 ```

-Finally launch the server process a different node:
+Finally launch the server process on a different node:

 ```bash
 python3 benchmark.py --is_server ...
 ```

 The server configuration will then be propagated to all slaves automatically and the websites
-partioned evenly among all slaves.
+partioned evenly among all of them.
 Once the execution is complete, a csv file is generated on the master node.